aws-samples/aws-genai-llm-chatbot/README.md

 - at least `m5.large` as Instance type.
 - use `Ubuntu` as the platform.
 - increase the instance's EBS volume size to at least 100GB.
-To do this, run the following commands from the Cloud9 terminal:
+To do this, run the following command from the Cloud9 terminal:
 ```
 sh ./scripts/cloud9-resize.sh 100
 ```
- See the documentation for more details [on enviroment resize here](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).
+ See the documentation for more details [on environment resize here](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).

 ### Deployment